Hamneggs/CaveEscape/README.txt

 	speeds you up, and there are no health pickups.
 *Disclaimer: As of 8-21-12, they're just all classic with different
 	music and colors.
 Differentiation is coming soon.
+	         As of 9-29-12, I finally got survival mode working.

 Next, you arrive at the swanky ship showroom, which is convieniently located in the cave as well, perhaps because the owner knows there's